Hanging out in Cancun? Come splash around in this underwater museum.

 We're pretty sure you'll be happy no matter where you choose to vacation, but if you are going to be in Cancun, you should definitely check out an underwater museum.

-Unlike an above ground museum, you'll need to don some snorkeling gear to see the artifacts and things hiding beneath the waves at this unique museum.
+Unlike an above ground museum, you'll need to don some snorkeling gear or scuba stuff to see the artifacts and things hiding beneath the waves at this unique museum.
+MUSA, or the Under Water Museum Of Art, is all about combining the best of Mexico — the culture there and the stunning coastline.

 The underwater museum is actually a snorkeling tour that takes you through 470 statues that have been placed under water.
 Not only do you get to see these amazing statues, you also get to enjoy the reef at the same time.
 Worth it?
 I think so!